arnoldiie/arnold.github.io/_posts/2021-12-25-my-second-post.md

 ---
 layout: post
-title: Introduction to Python
+title: Hospital database
 subtitle: Each post also has a subtitle
-categories: Python
+categories: Database management
-tags: [Python, intro, certificate]
+tags:
 ---

-## Introduction to Python
+## Hospital database

-This post is meant to summarize some of the key concepts I have learned in the course *Introduction to Python*
+It is about creating hospital database management system

 ![datacamp certification](/assets/images/banners/datacamp_certificate_dummy.jpg)